Klaus Hepp

 Hepp worked on relativistic quantum field theory, quantum statistical mechanics, and theoretical laser physics.
 In quantum field theory he gave a complete proof of the Bogoliubov–Parasyuk renormalization theorem (Hepp and Wolfhart Zimmermann, called in their honor the BPHZ theorem).
-Since a research stay 1975/6 at MIT he also worked in neuroscience (for example, reciprocal effect between movement sensors, visual sense and eye movements with V. Henn in Zurich).
+Since a research stay 1975/6 at the Massachusetts Institute of Technology (MIT) he also worked in neuroscience (for example, reciprocal effect between movement sensors, visual sense and eye movements with V. Henn in Zurich).

 In 2004 he received the Max Planck Medal.